 - Provide the names and telephone numbers of three (3) professional references.
 At least two (2) of the three (3) professional references must be supervisors.

+Please note: A criminal background check and drug screening is required.
+If offered the position, candidate(s) must be able to provide official college transcript or official proof of college graduation.
 If you desire more than the advertised salary range, unfortunately your application Can Not be considered.
 Also, please complete the entire application.
-Incomplete applications Will NOT be reviewed.
+Incomplete applications Can Not be reviewed.